Jomgus/os_forecasting_project/README.md

 | **Windows** | 0.3759 |

 ### Data
 This project uses monthly OS market share data collected from the [Steam Hardware Survey](https://github.com/myagues/steam-hss-data/releases) between January 2014 to December 2021.
-The dataset was filtered and transformed to isolate three platforms: Linux, macOS, and Windows.
+The dataset was filtered and transformed to isolate three platforms: Linux, MacOS, and Windows.
 The raw file is a compressed parquet file with a shape of 262,470 rows × 5 columns and a size of 700 KB.

 #### Preprocessing
 To transform the data to be used in our models we had to find an appropriate monthly aggregate, the "OS Version (total)" category, and then pivot it to form a tidy monthly timeseries per OS.
 Cleaned and processed datasets are saved to the data/ directory.